NCAR/icar/docs/errors.md

 3) **dz_levels namelist error**
+    "Fortran runtime error: Bad data for namelist object dz_levels"

     If compiled with gfortran, the namelist format for arrays has to be slightly different than is supplied in the run directory.
 An easy fix is to put the dz_levels array all onto one line.

+4) **other namelist error**
+    If a newer namelist is used with an older version of code, you may get errors telling you that a given variable is not supported.
+You can probably remove that line from the namelist and it will run correctly, though you should think about the variable that is being removed to decide what it means.